IBM/SalesEnablement-PowerVS-L3/docs/index.md

 - Slack: <a href="{{supportSlack.url}}" target="_blank">{{supportSlack.name}}</a> - IBM only
 - E-mail: <a href="{{supportEmail}}" target="_blank">{{supportEmail}}</a>

+Business Partners can also utilize the IBM Training live Chat Support service or other support methods found on the IBM Training portal <a href="https://ibmcpsprod.service-now.com/its?id=sc_category&sys_id=6568bfafdb2f13008ea7d6fa4b961990" target="_blank">here</a>.

 ## Using the demonstration guide

 The {{guide.name}} is organized in parts and sub-parts or chapters.
 Most chapters contain numbered steps, which are actions to be performed.